DavidePlessi/svelte-demo-scr/README.md

 # Svelte Demo SCR - School Registry System

-A SvelteKit demo application for managing students and teachers with CRUD operations, filtering, inline editing, and localStorage persistence.
+A SvelteKit demo application for managing students and teachers with CRUD operations, filtering, inline editing, and localStorage persistence (with a toggle switch).

 ## Features